 Best Overall: 12.9-inch iPad Pro (2020)

-Now in its fourth-generation, the 12.9-inch iPad Pro (2020) is Apple's largest and most feature-packed tablet to date.
-Featuring an all-screen design that's also shared with the 11-inch iPad Pro, this model supports the second-generation Apple Pencil and comes with an A12Z Bionic chip with 64-bit architecture and embedded M12 coprocessor.
+The well-received 12.9-inch iPad Pro (2020) is Apple's largest and most feature-packed tablet to date.
+Featuring an all-screen design that's also shared with our runner-up, the 11-inch iPad Pro, this model supports the second Apple Pencil and comes with an A12Z Bionic chip with 64-bit architecture and embedded M12 coprocessor.

 The Liquid Retina display features industry-leading color accuracy that generates smooth, distortion-free edges.
 Throw in True Tone, which automatically adjusts the white balance to make the screen look more natural, and it's clear this is the best choice for creatives.

 Two reasons not to consider this tablet: The 12.9-inch iPad Pro is the most expensive Apple tablet to date, with prices ranging from $999 to $1,899, depending on your configuration.
-Also: A third-generation 12.9-inch iPad Pro is nearly the same and now at a discounted price (see below).
+A fifth-generation 12.9-inch iPad Pro could arrive very soon and almost certainly replace this model in Apple's retail stores.